All Episodes

 He died in a sadly in a ridiculous way.

-I think he died like dropped a toaster in the bath, like levels of stupid comedy death.
+I think he died, like dropped a toaster in the bath, like levels of stupid comedy death.

-Like, you know, like he was a really, he was like a Buddhist and then a Catholic priest and he really describes things really well and then he died in a stupid way.
+Like, you know, like he was a really Buddhist and then a Catholic priest.

-That's like, oh, and what happened to Thomas Merton?
+And what happened to Thomas Merton?

-You know, I mean, it's like sort of a kind of death that ruins a eulogy.
+It's like sort of a kind of death that ruins a eulogy.

-That's like, was that movie Lawless, where he doesn't die?
+That's like, was that movie Lawless?

 In what movie?